albertopeam/clean-architecture/README.md

 ```
 carthage update --platform iOS
 ```
- * To run the project you should create a file called Constants with your own Google and OpenWeather Api Key.
+ * To run the project you should fill the Constants with your own Google Api Key and OpenWeather Api Key.
 For more [Google info](https://developers.google.com/places/web-service/search), for more [Open weather info](https://openweathermap.org/appid)
 ```
     class Constants {
         static let googleApiKey = "add-your-own-key"